BCChangEBFE/Sdnd-Trem2-P5-MPC/README.md

 The variables used to describe the vehicle here includes x,y,psi,v,steer_angle and throttle.

+The actuators used to control the vehicle are steering_angle (delta) and throttle (a). steering_angle is being constrained within -25 and 25 degrees while throttle is constrained within -1 and 1.

 Student describes their model in detail.
 This includes the state, actuators and update equations.